Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

  In portfolio, when clients look at their past orders, it would be useful to link the chef's name to their portfolio.
 This would make it simpler for the user to connect to the chef rather than find out the name and then search it in the search tab.

  Move away from Expo so that we can have access to a larger database and then be able to upload images from device rather than input a URL.

+ We need to implement messages between clients and chefs (this is how services will be initated).

+ We need to focus on assigning personal deadlines and meeting those deadlines.